-YHAO CLIMBING ADVENTURE
+YHAO ROCK CLIMBING

-- Group sizes can be between 4 and 12 individuals.
-This includes both youth and adults. - Learn about local history, ecology, and geology while seeing it first-hand. - Learn a variety of tools and techniques that are applicable to climbing worldwide and prepare yourself for self-led adventures in the future. - Challenging and fun climbing experience for individuals of all skill levels. - o Indoor routes from 5.4 to 5.11b (beginner to high intermediate) - Outdoor routes from 5.7 to 5.12's (high beginner to low advanced) - o Outdoor boulder problems from V0 to V10 (beginner to advanced) - Mock-leads, anchor building/cleaning, and other advanced skills available to experienced participants. - Indoor climbing gym with four 30' climbing walls and a rotating "Tread-Wall" on CBB property. - Experience a mix of different climbing styles on granite, sandstone, and limestone. - Learn leadership and risk management skills that apply to all situations, not just climbing. - Learn from experienced instructors with over 50 years of combined experience. - If the unit has participants at CBB, the option is open for free Wednesday with the unit instead of climbing.
+- Learn a variety of tools and techniques that are applicable to climbing worldwide and prepare yourself for self-led adventures in the future. - Challenging and fun climbing experience for individuals of all skill levels. - Outdoor top-rope routes from 5.7 to the 5.12's (high beginner to low advanced) - Outdoor boulder problems from V0 to V10 (beginner to advanced) - Learn leadership and risk management skills that apply to all situations, not just climbing. - Experience a mix of different climbing styles on granite, sandstone, and limestone. - Learn from experienced instructors with over 50 years of combined experience.